DioneProtocol/odyssey-cli/README.md

 ### Snapshots dir

-- `~/.avalanche-cli/snapshot` will contain all saved snapshots, which can for example be used to pass work around
+- `~/.odyssey-cli/snapshot` will contain all saved snapshots, which can for example be used to pass work around

-## Detailed Usage

-More detailed information on how to use Avalanche CLI can be found at [here](https://docs.avax.network/subnets/create-a-local-subnet#subnet).